ariksman/azure-notes/azure-resources/azure-pubsub/azurePubSub.md

     }
 ```

-Define the required information within `appsettings.json` or in keyvault:
+Define the required information within `appsettings.json`(only for testing) or in keyvault:
 ``` Csharp
 {
   "AzurePubSub": {